Software Product Development - Strategy and Processes for a Successful Service

 Here go any technical details that are essential to the project.
 Make sure to describe things like:

-You probably have a deadline – here’s where you include it, plus deadlines for all stages of the project you outlined earlier.
+You probably have a deadline – here’s where you include it, plus deadlines for all project stages you outlined earlier.
 Be prepared to negotiate.

-This is important because it will help the software development company decide if they can even fit the project into their schedule, or prepare additional resources so they can meet the deadline.
+This is important because it will help the software development company decide if they can fit the project into their schedule or prepare additional resources to meet the deadline.

 Anything you know might cause issues on your end during development?
 Don’t keep it to yourself if you want your project to succeed (within your intended time and budget.)

 Your software development company needs to know if you anticipate anything that might cause additional problems or delays.
 Maybe it’s the current infrastructure that might need updating on your end in the process?
 Or planned staff shortages or changes on your team?
-Including all this in your RFP will help you find the company that has the skills and resources to manage in these situations.
+Including all this in your RFP will help you find the company with the skills and resources to manage these situations.

 Got any specific selection criteria?
-Maybe you’re looking for specific expertise, or a specific project management approach, maybe location/time zone is important?
+Maybe you’re looking for specific expertise or a specific project management approach.
+Maybe the location/time zone is important?
 Write them all down here.
-Make it crystal clear who you’re looking for – this will make the final selection much easier.
+Make it clear who you’re looking for – this will make the final selection much easier.

 Let vendors know who to contact in case of questions and how to deliver the proposal.
 And don’t forget to include the deadline!

 A good software development RFP is not that difficult to write – although many seem to think so.
 It’s probably only difficult if you don’t know the WHY behind it (and if you treat it as yet another useless document you have to create.)
-So sit down with everyone on your team that will have a say in this – and write down all the WHYs.
+So sit down with everyone on your team who has a say in this – and write down all the WHYs.
 And let the vendors respond with the HOWs in the proposals.

-Then choose the one that will help you achieve your goals within your budget and schedule (or the one that’s closest.)
+Then choose the one that will help you achieve your goals within your budget and schedule (or the closest one.)
 Good luck!